 The second method would simultaneously consider multiple factors affecting chiller efficiency including load, chilled water supply and entering condenser water temperature, and tube fouling.
 Data would then be plotted along performance curves at identical operating conditions to see how curves to shifted over time.

-Demonstrated in Figure 1, the approach temperature of Chiller 6B’s condenser improved dramatically after Helios Tube Cleaning System® installation, and the chiller operated with condenser approach temperatures at or below the design values for the both the 2019 and 2020 cooling seasons.
+The approach temperature of the chiller equipped with the Helios Tube Cleaning System® saw a dramatic improvement in approach temprature.
+The chiller operated with condenser approach temperatures at or below the design values for the both the 2019 and 2020 cooling seasons.
 Additionally, the chiller was never opened for manual tube cleaning after Helios installation.

-The control chiller (7B) without a Helios system installed, continued to experience elevated condenser approached temperatures in the 2019 and 2020 cooling seasons.
+The control chiller, the one without a Helios system installed, continued to experience elevated condenser approached temperatures in the 2019 and 2020 cooling seasons.
 Additionally, the condenser required opening, and the tubes had to be manually brushed between each cooling season.

 The energy savings and cleaning-related labor savings are compelling and stand on their own merits.
 Added to this, though, is the change in maintenance flows in the plant.
 University of Nebraska – Lincoln is now able to focus their highly-trained maintenance personnel on higher priority tasks rather than the manual cleaning of chillers throughout the cold weather season.